 - Why Finland is a great place to live and work

 - Why do families with children praise Helsinki as a great place to live?
 (MyHelsinki.fi)

 The Helsinki public transport system has been named the second best among European cities, with a highly effective public transport system of metro, tram, bus and train lines, enabling the whole metropolitan area to be within reach.

 Helsinki is well connected to other capitals in Europe and has frequent flight connections to Asia as well.
-Helsinki Airport prides itself on the quality of its service offerings, widely considered to be among the best in Europe.
-Stockholm and Tallinn are just a few hours travel away from Helsinki.
+Helsinki Airport is widely considered to be among the best in Europe.

 Scandinavian style and design has an intense presence in the city and the campuses.
 This former World Design Capital has its own design week and also many smaller design events that showcase young Finnish designers.
 Almost everyone knows Marimekko, Iittala and Alvar Aalto, but you will also discover new Finnish names and design talents in the many design markets taking place in the city year round and in the famous Design District.
 The cityscape in Helsinki offers a journey from Neoclassicism and Art Nouveau to contemporary architecture.